MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/integrate-yammer-with-on-premises-sharepoint-server-environments.md

 ### User interface integration

-To take advantage of the features that are provided by Yammer, you should integrate the Yammer experience into SharePoint, and replace the default SharePoint Server 2013 enterprise social features.
+To take advantage of the features that are provided by Yammer, you should integrate the Yammer experience into SharePoint, and replace the default SharePoint Server enterprise social features.
 This is where users can take advantage of Yammer to drive increased collaboration and innovation across their organization.

 To take advantage of the power of Yammer with SharePoint, you can use any of the following methods:

-#### Add Yammer to the navigation bar for SharePoint 2013
+#### Add Yammer to the navigation for SharePoint

+In SharePoint 2016, you can add a Yammer tile to the

-You can replace the Newsfeed link with a Yammer link on the top navigation bar for SharePoint.
-This functionality is included in Service Pack 1 (SP1) for SharePoint Server 2013.
+In SharePoint 2013 Service Pack 1 (SP1) for SharePoint Server 2013, you can replace the Newsfeed link with a Yammer link on the top navigation bar.

 ![SharePoint navigation bar with Yammer](../media/Yammerinonpremnavbar.gif)